vramework/vramework-website/blog/20211101-service-lookup-local-vs-cloud.md

 }
 ```

-Let's take a deeper dive into the ContentServic interface:
+Let's take a deeper dive into the ContentService interface:

 ```typescript
 export interface ContentService {